Kh4lidMD/AlAdhan/README.md

 # Documentation

-Now you can find the documentation for the API in [Read the Docs](https://aladhan.readthedocs.io/en/latest/).
+Detailed documentation for the API can be found at [Read the Docs](https://aladhan.readthedocs.io/en/latest/).

 <br>